The number of international students coming to study in Kyoto,

 KyoTomorrowAcademy=KTA is a community for international students who are studying in Kyoto.
 In this community,there will be lots of opportunities to improve Japanese skills and also to get to know about Japanese companies through many interactive activities!

-The International Student Study Kyoto network offers opportunities for students to experience real work experience at Kyoto companies, and is continually working to support students’ understanding of Japanese work life, as well as their search for employment and other activities in Japan.
-Our Internship Program allows international students to work at an actual company (for approx. 80 hours total).
+The International Student Study Kyoto network offers opportunities for international students to experience real work experience at Kyoto companies.
+It is continually working to support students’ understanding of Japanese work life and their search for employment and other activities in Japan.
+Through our Internship Program, the participating students work as an intern at a company during their school summer break.
+(Both paid and unpaid programs are available.)

 It provides a service where, in order to promote the activities of human resources from overseas in the prefecture, specialist counselors provide counseling, carefully addressing the concerns and questions international students have regarding finding employment.